maccman/ace/README.md

 You can set the `@headers`, `@status` and `@body` attributes to alter the request's response.

 If you only need to set the status code, you can just return it directly from the routing callback.
-The properties `@ok`, `@unauthorized` and `@notFound` are aliased to the relevant status codes.
+The properties `@ok`, `@unauthorized` and `@notFound` are aliased to their relevant status codes.

     app.get '/render', ->
+      # ...
       @ok

 ##Parameters